-Form Blocks add forms to collect information from visitors.
-You can use Form Blocks to create contact forms, surveys, polls, signup forms, applications, and more.
+Use Form Blocks to collect information from visitors.
+With this block, you can create contact forms, surveys, polls, applications, and other types of forms.

 Before you begin

-- Squarespace doesn't store information submitted in Form Blocks.
-To ensure you receive form submissions, select a storage option.
+- To ensure you receive form submissions, add a storage option.

 Watch a video